ShaikhBorhanUddin/Customer-Sentiment-Analysis-in-Streatham-Area-Restaurants/README.md

 ## Experiments

 The sentiment analysis experiment followed a clear and systematic approach to processing and interpreting restaurant reviews.
-First, sentiment models were loaded: **VADER** from the NLTK library for lexicon-based scoring, and **DistilBERT** from the Hugging Face Transformers library for deep learning-based classification.
+First, sentiment models were loaded: **VADER** (Valence Aware Dictionary and sEntiment Reasoner) from the NLTK library for lexicon-based scoring, and **DistilBERT** from the Hugging Face Transformers library for deep learning-based classification.
 These models were applied to all reviews containing non-null text entries, with each review classified into positive, neutral, or negative sentiment categories based on model predictions.

 For reviews that lacked textual content, a proxy sentiment mapping strategy was employed using the star rating field as a surrogate for sentiment.
 Specifically: